filesender/filesender/docs/v2.0/admin/configuration/index.md

                or if the scanner itself encountered an error:
                { "passes": "0", "error": "1", "reason": "unable to use local database to compare data with." }.

+               From an implementation perspective,  results are recorded in a new AVResults table and the download page will display the results of scans if they are available.

 ```